What Is Gap Insurance and Do You Need It? (2026)

 New car with a loan document and calculator representing gap insurance

-Drive a new car off the lot and it can lose 20% of its value almost immediately.
+Drive a new car off the lot and, according to the Insurance Information Institute, most cars lose about 20% of their value within a year.
 If it's totaled before you've paid down the loan, you could owe thousands on a car you can't even drive.
 That's the problem gap insurance solves.

 Quick Answer